Prakruthi-G-H/pizza-hut-clone/README.md

 - Add menu filtering and search based on pizza type or price
 - Integrate Google Maps API to show nearby Pizza Hut outlets
 - Include hover animations and transitions for smoother user experience
+- Add a feedback form with validation and database storage

 ## 👩‍💻 Developed by